MIRI LRS Dithering

 ALONG SLIT NOD

-ALONG SLIT NOD is designed for compact sources and uses a 2-point "nod" where a point source is dithered between positions that are located approximately 30% and 70% of the way along the slit length (see Fig. 1).
+ALONG SLIT NOD is designed for compact sources and uses a 2-point "nod" where the point source is dithered between two positions that are located approximately 30% and 70% of the way along the length of the slit (see Fig. 1).
 This should be the default choice for LRS slit observations of compact sources.
-Using this strategy, the sky regions of the nod pointings are used as sky background measurement for their complement.
+Using this strategy, the sky regions of the nod pointings are used as sky background measurements for their complement.
+When this dither pattern is selected, the calibration pipeline will carry out nod subtraction (i.e., A-B subtraction) to remove the background flux from both nod pointings.

 MAPPING

 MAPPING has a customizable number of pointings in the spatial (along-slit) and spectral (across-slit) directions.
 The user can choose the step size for each direction (to be specified in arcseconds).
-We recommend that the chosen step sizes are smaller than, or on the order of the slit size (approx. 4.7 x 0.5").
+We recommend that the chosen step sizes be smaller than, or on the order of, the slit size (approx. 4.7" x 0.5").
 Mapping of an extended target can also be achieved with the mosaicking strategy in APT.

-Although the maximum dither size is set by avoiding the need to acquire new guide stars, a useful guideline is that dithers larger than 20" will be much slower than ones smaller than this limit.
+Although the maximum dither size is set by the visit splitting distance, a useful guideline is that dithers larger than 20" will be much slower than ones smaller than this limit.
 A minimum of 2 mapping positions must be defined.
 If an even number of mapping positions are chosen in either direction, then the targeted coordinates will be observed at the center of one of those slit positions.
-The user does not control the order in which the exposures will be executed.
+The user cannot control the order in which the exposures will be executed.

 Figure 1.
 Layout of the LRS slit

-Layout of the LRS slit showing the size of a diffraction-limited Airy disk at 5, 7.5 and 12 µm with respect to the slit (to scale).
-The slit length and width are approx. 4.7" and 0.5", respectively.
-The bottom panel shows the locations of the default nod positions along the slit, with the same Airy circles overlaid.
+Layout of the LRS slit showing the size of a diffraction-limited Airy disk at 5, 7.5, and 12 µm with respect to the slit (to scale).
+The slit length and width are approximately 4.7" and 0.5", respectively.
+The bottom panel shows the locations of the default nod positions along the slit for the ALONG SLIT NOD dither pattern, with the same Airy circles overlaid.

 References